basho/riak_core/docs/node_worker_pool.md

 ## Implementation

-The `riak_core_vnode_worker_pool` as started and shutdown by the vnode process, as that vnode process started and shutdown.
+The `riak_core_vnode_worker_pool` is started and shutdown by the vnode process, as that vnode process starts up and shuts down.
 The node_worker_pool cannot be tied to an individual vnode in the same way, so the node_worker_pool's supervisor is started directly through the main riak_core supervision tree:

 https://github.com/martinsumner/riak_core/blob/mas-2.2.5-dscpworkerpool/src/riak_core_sup.erl#L82